Writer, Author, and Lecturer in Psychology (University of British Columbia) / Blogger @ The State of Us

 Writer, Author, and Lecturer in Psychology (University of British Columbia)

-My background and training in psychology have been diverse, spanning the areas of stress, coping, and occupational health; social support and relationships; spirituality and personal meaning; dreams; and coping with the threat of infectious disease.
+My education and training in psychology have been diverse, spanning the areas of stress, coping, and occupational health; social support and relationships; spirituality and personal meaning; and dreams.

-In addition to my research, I have been teaching at the university level since 2012, leading upper-level courses in personality, health psychology, and the psychology of sex differences in the Department of Psychology at the University of British Columbia.
-This is in addition to my recent development of a second-year course on the psychology of death and dying.
-To date, I have taught over 10,000 students at the undergraduate level, remaining dedicated to my goal of fostering critical thinking and collaborative engagement in the field of psychology.
-In 2019, I was awarded the Knox Master Teaching Award for excellence in teaching by the Department of Psychology at UBC.
+In addition to my research, I have been teaching at the university level since 2012, leading upper-level courses in personality, health psychology, the psychology of death and dying, and the psychology of sex and gender in the Department of Psychology at the University of British Columbia.
+In 2019, I was awarded the Knox Master Teaching Award for excellence in teaching in psychology.
+In my role as Lecturer, I am committed to fostering critical thinking and supporting collaborative engagement in the field of psychology.

 Over the past decade, I have authored multiple papers in peer-reviewed journals and co-authored two undergraduate textbooks (see Books and Publications).
 I have received multiple awards for research in psychology, including an Early Career Achievement Award from the American Psychological Association and a Postdoctoral Research Fellowship Award from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 For more information on my research and publication history, you read find my CV here